-- Submit all formal papers and informal writing on Canvas by the due date, generally the due date for all of a single week's work will be Sunday night by midnight.
+- 1. Submit all formal papers and informal writing on Canvas by the due date, generally the due date for all of a single week's work will be Sunday night by midnight.
 I encourage you to work well ahead of this deadline. - 2.
 All formal out-of class work must be free from spelling, grammatical, and punctuation errors. - 3.
 Length: Most formal papers should be a minimum of 850 words and a maximum of 1200 words.
 Please note your word count at the top of the page.
 Research Paper/Problem/Solution Project can be up to 1600 words. - 4.
 Labeling: Student Name, college, date, class number and section letter in upper left hand corner.
 Identify the assignment clearly ("Paper # 1, Narrative," or Informal Response # 2 to Leslie Chang Podcast) - 5.
 All formal papers should have a properly capitalized title. - 6.
 Direct quotes and factual or opinion-based source material must be cited MLA style.
-Please consult http://owl.english.purdue.edu/owl/resource/747/01/ (Links to an external site.)Links to an external site. - for proper formatting.
-NOTE: no citation requirement for the problem-solution project, but all researched, factual information should be hyperlinked into the doc itself. - 7.
-Text for electronic submissions should be 12 point font, 1.5 line spacing, Times New Roman, no pagination necessary. - 8.
+Please consult http://owl.english.purdue.edu/owl/resource/747/01/ - 7. for proper formatting.
+NOTE: no citation requirement for the problem-solution project, but all researched, factual information should be hyperlinked into the doc itself. - 8.
+Text for electronic submissions should be 12-point font, 1.5 line spacing, Times New Roman, no pagination necessary.
+MLA guidelines suggest 2 line spacing, but I find that electronic submissions are better with 1.5 - 9.
 Paragraph indents conform to the audience and writing purpose.
 (Business writing flush left, with no indent and a space between paragraphs; academic writing should have indented paragraphs and no line space between paragraphs).